HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/dimlp/dimlprul.md

 ---

 ### Number of classes
-*Number of classes in the dataset (should be equal to the number of outputs of the model).*
+*Number of classes in the dataset (should be equal to the number of outputs of the model).
+Takes values in the range [2,∞[.*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|